oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 section) which are different from Ethereum ECR-1155.
 We believe that the new names better convey meaning of the operations.
-8. Tezos does not have equivalent of Ethereum view function (although there is a proposal to add one to Tezos/Michelson). `balance_of` entry point is specified using continuation style view pattern, but can be converted into view in future.
+8. Tezos does not have equivalent of Ethereum view function (although there is a [proposal](https://forum.tezosagora.org/t/adding-read-only-calls/1227 to add one to Tezos/Michelson). `balance_of` entry point is specified using continuation style view pattern, but can be converted into view in future.
 9. ERC-1155 `safeBatchTransferFrom` entry point receives two separate arrays of token ids and transfer amounts.
 Both caller and implementor of the contract are responsible to match values from those arrays and enforce their consistency.
 Tezos